makhan96/A03/README.md

 You can open, check out, and create projects from the WebStorm Welcome screen.

-To create a new file in a project﻿
+To create a new file in a project
 In the Project tool window, select the folder where you want to create a new file and press Alt+Insert.

 Alternatively, choose New from the context menu of the selection and then choose the file type

-#Get familiar with the WebStorm user interface﻿
+# Get familiar with the WebStorm user interface
 The WebStorm window consists of the Editor where you read, create, and modify your code, menus and toolbars, a navigation bar, a status bar, and a number of WebStorm tool windows.
 These secondary windows are attached to the bottom and to the sides of your workspace and let you debug your code, run tests, interact with your version control system, and so on.

 You can organize the layout of WebStorm as you like.
 For example, if you want to focus on writing your code, try the Distraction Free Mode.
 It removes all toolbars, tool windows, and editor tabs, so you have more free space.
 To switch to this mode, choose View | Appearance | Enter Distraction Free Mode from the main menu.